 Ten important questions for truck accident victims

-2. Do i need an truck accident attorney?
+2. Do I need a truck accident attorney?

-Despite assurances that you may receive from an insurance company that they are “responsible” or will “take care of you” the simple fact of the matter is insurance companies are in the business of paying as little as it possibly can on any claim.
+Yes, if your damages are large!
+Despite assurances that you may receive from an insurance company that they are “responsible” or will “take care of you” the simple fact of the matter is insurance companies are in the business of paying as little as they possibly can on any claim.

 Serious injury cases will not receive the same consideration or even market value damages without a respected lawyer involved regardless of what the insurance company will say.
 There is a reason why the insurance company does not want you to hire a lawyer.